Blogs

 wave

-Despite the setback, Team Canada presses on, with their next match a highly anticipated clash against the United States on Saturday, February 15th at 8 p.m.
+Despite the setback, Team Canada’s moving forward.
+Their next game is a huge one: a clash against the United States this Saturday, February 15th, at 8 p.m.
 ET.
-This marks the first best-on-best meeting between these hockey rivals since the 2016 World Cup of Hockey, making it a must-watch event.
-The game will be televised on ABC (U.S.) and Sportsnet (Canada).
+This is the first best-on-best matchup between these two hockey rivals since the 2016 World Cup, making it a seriously must-watch event.
+You can catch it on ABC (U.S.) and Sportsnet (Canada).

-Canada boasts a strong history in international hockey, winning nine of thirteen best-on-best tournaments, encompassing the Canada Cup, World Cup of Hockey, and Winter Olympics.
-This year's team, featuring NHL superstars like Connor McDavid, Nathan MacKinnon, and Sidney Crosby, was expected to contend for the 4 Nations Face-Off title.
-Theodore's absence, however, presents a significant hurdle.
+Canada’s got an incredible history in international hockey.
+They've won nine out of thirteen best-on-best tournaments – that includes the Canada Cup, World Cup of Hockey, and the Winter Olympics.
+This year's team, with NHL superstars like Connor McDavid, Nathan MacKinnon, and Sidney Crosby, was expected to be a real contender for the 4 Nations Face-Off title.
+Theodore's absence throws a major wrench in those plans, though.

 • February 15th: Finland vs. Sweden (1 p.m.
 ET), USA vs. Canada (8 p.m.
 ET)